L dwarf: Spectral characteristics

 Before 2MASS there were only six known objects with a spectral type later than M9.5V.
-With the discovery of 20 new late-type objects it was necessary to define the L-type and T-type spectral types.
-Kirkpatrick et al. defined the two spectral types in 1999.
+With the discovery of 20 new late-type objects it was necessary to define the L-type and T-type spectral types, and this was done in 1999.
 In these L-dwarfs the metallic oxides (TiO, VO), which are present in late M-dwarfs, are replaced with metallic hydrides (e.g. CrH, FeH) and neutral alkali metals (e.g. K, Rb, Cs).
 The transition between L- and T-dwarfs is defined with the appearance of methane (CH_{4}) in the spectrum.
 M-dwarfs show absorption due to water vapor (H_{2}O) in their near-infrared spectrum.
 This absorption feature gets stronger with later L spectral type.
 The absorption due to carbon monoxide (CO) does show little variation over spectral type.
 CO is replaced by CH_{4} in T-dwarfs.
 Initially it was estimated that the hottest L0-dwarfs have a temperature of around 2000 K and the coldest L8-dwarfs have a temperature of about 1500 K. Modern estimates range from 1100 K for L9, to a maximum of 2500 K for L0.

 L-dwarfs have a red, violet, or purple color due to absorption from the sodium D-line, which is centered at 5890 Å, overlapping with the color green.
 Later work described L-dwarfs as having a violet color.